foostan/corneliuskbd/doc/buildguide_en.md

 ![Build a case 001](images/build-case001.jpg)

 Install the top body straight from the top and while holding the top body by hand to prevent it from coming off, attach the screws from the back.
-There are some combinations of top and bottom bodies that a little tight.

 ![Build a case 002](images/build-case002.jpg)